 To unwrap, the opposite happens; a desired amount of Super Tokens are burned and an equal amount of the underlying token is returned.

 $RIC is a governance token deployed by Ricochet DAO, a community building Superfluid-powered investment tools.
-Knowing that they would be heavily using Super Agreements (money streaming and instant distributions) on $RIC, they chose to deploy it directly as a Custom Super Token, rather than a plain ERC20 with an accompanying Wrapper Super Token.
+Knowing that they would be heavily using Super Agreements (money streaming and instant distributions) on $RIC, they chose to deploy it directly as a Pure Super Token, rather than a plain ERC20 with an accompanying Wrapper Super Token.